How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 - Google Grant Applications: The Google Grant application process can be intimidating.
 The experts at Getting Attention are here to help guide you through the process and make sure your account is accepted on the first try.

 - Google Grant Hygiene: Data is crucial for optimizing your Google Grant account.
-Getting Attention is fully equipped to help you clean up your data and make analysis more efficient.
+Getting Attention is ready to help you clean up your data and make analysis more efficient.
 Whether you need to remove irrelevant keywords or outdated information, our experts are ready to step in.

 - Keyword Research: If you’re feeling lost when choosing keywords, let our agency handle the research for you.
-We fully understand how to ensure that your account tracks the most relevant and effective keywords to extend your ads’ reach.
+We can ensure that your account tracks the most relevant and effective keywords to extend your ads’ reach.

 Our goal is to optimize Google Grant accounts so that nonprofits like yours can reinvest focus into their worthwhile missions.
 To learn more, contact our team to request a free consultation today.
 Plus, we’re happy to discuss our expertise in other areas.
 That way, you’re receiving the most comprehensive support possible.